 The protesters criticized what they called “fake abortion clinics” for misleading people on reproductive healthcare options.

-Members from eight pro-abortion groups, including the event sponsor, Reproductive Justice Now, gathered in front of the Union League Club of Chicago downtown Sept.
+Members from eight pro-abortion groups, including the event sponsor, Reproductive Transparency Now, gathered in front of the Union League Club of Chicago downtown Sept.
 26, to protest against the Aid for Women fundraising event being held inside.

 Protesters held signs reading “Stop Fake Clinics” and spoke into megaphones as they marched in a circle along the side of the building.
 One man wore a sign reading “Keep Abortion Legal (without apology)” around his neck while he hit a drum — the sound echoing off the city walls, emphasizing each syllable the group shouted.